MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-task.md

 - An [Azure OpenAI *gpt-35-turbo* or *gpt-4* deployment](/azure/ai-services/openai/how-to/working-with-models?tabs=powershell).
 - Content filters at or above Medium set on the deployment.
 For more information about to use content filters, see [Content filtering](/azure/ai-services/openai/how-to/content-filters).
     > [!IMPORTANT]
-    > It is mandatory that content filters you set “Violence”, “Hate”, “Sexual” and “Self-harm” to at least Medium level (which means everything with harmfulness of at least medium level is blocked.
+    > For text based summaries and keyframes, it is mandatory that content filters you set “Violence”, “Hate”, “Sexual” and “Self-harm” to at least Medium level (which means everything with harmfulness of at least medium level is blocked.
 You can set it to be even more strict if you want) and save the content filter.
+    >
+    > For summaries based on keyframes it is also mandatory that you create a jailbreak filter.
 - An [Azure AI Video Indexer account](connect-azure-open-ai-task.md) connected to an Azure OpenAI account.
 - Access granted to Azure OpenAI in the desired Azure subscription.
 Currently, access to this service is granted only by application.
 You can apply for access to Azure OpenAI by completing the [form](https://aka.ms/oai/access).
 - A video uploaded to your Azure AI Video Indexer library.